 Dr. Andrew Thamboo

+Dr. Thamboo is also known as a translational researcher.
 Dr. Thamboo is the Research Director of the St. Paul’s Sinus Centre.
 In collaboration with Respirologists, he has a lab associated with Heart and Lung Institute.
-Dr. Thamboo has an interest in areas of unified airway hypothesis, upper airway physiology, office based rhinology and outcomes research.
-He is a recent recipient of Michael Smith Foundation Health Investigator Award.
-The research team at SPSC is comprised of a research coordinator and a number of medical students, residents, international research fellows and clinical fellows partaking in many different projects.
-The success of research at SPSC is based on this team and our patients.
+Dr. Thamboo has an interest in areas of unified airway hypothesis, upper airway physiology, office based rhinology, personalize medicine and outcomes research.
+He was the first surgeon at UBC to receive the Michael Smith Foundation Health Investigator Award.
+He hopes his research will help patients in the management chronic sinus disease.